 John F. Simon Jr.

-In 2013, artist Katie Grinnan was invited to complete a short-term residency at Tyler School of Art.
+In 2013, artist Katie Grinnan was invited to complete a short-term residency at Tyler School of Art and Architecture.
 During her stay she worked directly with students from Printmaking to complete a series of prints on cement which were incorporated into her exhibition, For Your Information at The Print Center.
 Grinnan's visit is a great example of the type of close interaction we like to bring to our students.